 John Bates finished his fifth season as an assistant coach for the Bruins in 2017, serving as the recruiting coordinator and defensive coordinator for the football program.

-Bates has an extensive background as a football coach, most recently serving as Casey’s defensive coordinator at Aloha from 2011-12.
+Bates has an extensive background in coaching, most recently working as Casey’s defensive coordinator at Aloha from 2011-12.
 Prior to his stint at Aloha, he was the defensive coordinator and recruiting coordinator at Nebraska Wesleyan University in Lincoln, Neb., from 2004-10.
 NWU was consistently ranked in the top 10 nationally in multiple defensive statistical categories during his tenure there, peaking at No. 2 in scoring defense in 2008 by allowing only 11.2 points per game.
-During the 2002-03 years, he coached at Western Oregon University in the fall and in Europe for the Chrysler Vienna Vikings in Austria in the spring.
-He was the defensive line coach at WOU and served as defensive coordinator in Vienna.

-Bates and his wife Dana, a health and human performance professor at George Fox who serves as the director of the athletic training education program, reside in Carlton, Ore.
-They have two children: Ryan, age seven, and Alexandra, age four.
+Bates and his wife Dana, a health and human performance professor at Pacific who serves as the director of the athletic training education program, reside in Carlton, Ore.
+They have two children: Ryan, age 12, and Alexandra, age 8.